 Where can your ceremony take place?

 - Naming ceremonies can be considered in any venue of your choice within Fife.
-The venue would require approval before the ceremony takes place.
-Each request will be considered individually.

 - Accommodation currently used by local authorities for marriage venues can also be taken into consideration when making your choice.

 - All venues must conform to minimum health and safety regulations.

 - Please ask your celebrant for further details.

 - In all other venues - £240

 Evenings and Saturdays at all venues - £310

 Sundays and Public Holidays at all venues - £360